£

 CRAB symptoms

-Myeloma symptoms are often called CRAB symptoms because they are caused by:
+Myeloma symptoms are often called CRAB changes because they are caused by these main four problems:

 • Calcium levels in the blood being too high